Hex - The Legend of the Towers

 Are you ready for a Tale with a Twist?
 Deep within the Towers Ruins a vault concealed for several centuries has been uncovered and what you see inside will take you to the other side.

 The entrance to Hex takes guests through the actual Grand Entrance to the Towers used by the Earls of Shrewsbury and their guests when Alton Towers was still their home.
-Indeed the story of Hex is also based on a variation on the local legend of The Chained Oak, a landmark that can be found just outside the grounds of Alton Towers.
+Indeed, the story of Hex is also based on a variation on the local legend of The Chained Oak, a landmark that can be found just outside the grounds of Alton Towers.

 The tale is gradually revealed as you head through the series of rooms that once acted as the ceremonial entrance to the Towers.
 Having queued through the Armoury of the house, guests are invited into the Picture Gallery for the ride pre-show.
 Here guests are introduced to the legend that acts as the inspiration for the ride before being led through to the Octagon.

 The Octagon introduces a modern twist to the original legend, through a video documentary about a fictional modern excavation, which revealed a previously hidden vault within the Towers.
-Needless to say, the video does not get chance to play its course before strange occurrences begin and before you know it you are making your way into the Vault itself....
+Needless to say, the video does not get a chance to play its course before strange occurrences begin and before you know it you are making your way into the Vault itself....

 The Secret of the Vault

-Warning: If you are yet to ride Hex then you may wish to stop reading now, as the ride is best experienced not knowing what lies ahead...
+Warning: If you are yet to ride Hex, then you may wish to stop reading now, as the ride is best experienced not knowing what lies ahead...

 Hex - Themeing in the queueline

 Whilst the queue and pre-shows take place in the Towers themselves, as you enter the vault you pass out of the ruins and into a stand-alone attraction building containing a ride based on an old Victorian ride concept called a "Mad House".
-Essentially the Mad House is an illusion created by having the room you are located in spinning 360 degrees around you, which fools your brain into thinking you are spinning upside down.
+Essentially, the Mad House is an illusion created by having the room you are located in spinning 360 degrees around you, which fools your brain into thinking you are spinning upside down.
 You may have experienced an original "mad house" as one still exists at Blackpool Pleasure Beach within the Impossible attraction.

 The modern twist to this Victorian concept, however, is not just to build the spinning room to a grander scale.
-In the classic ride the seats would hang suspended on a swing to allow the room to spin around the stationary seats.
+In the classic ride, the seats would hang suspended on a swing to allow the room to spin around the stationary seats.
 The new mad-houses use hydraulics to tilt the seating structure 15 degrees in each direction.
 When the seats and room move in sync together, this gives the rider's body a feeling of movement without any physical signs of movement in the room.
 By making the seats swing in opposite or other combinations to the room, this enhances the illusion of spinning, as your body senses the motion and can interpret the room movement.

 Hex is often considered one of the best examples in the world of the "mad-house" concept, and is famous for its amazing execution and atmospheric design.